RefineDevelopment/Cosmetics/README.md

 # Cosmetics
-cosmetics util brrrr
+Cosmetics Utility for Refine Development

-### Register
+### Registration

-to register do this:

 ```java
 @Override
 public void onEnable() {
    new CosmeticHandler(this);
 }
 ```

+## Credits

+- damt

-Some cosmetics util made for Refine Development's Plugins by damt.
+## Some cosmetics util made for Refine Development's Plugins by damt.